pdxrust/rust-from-a-scripting-background/index.rst

 * Transformed into machine code **before** execution
 * Executable is usually platform-specific
-* Possible to reason about some errors during compilation
+* Some errors are caught during compilation

 **Interpreted:**